A full guide to your Singapore 3 day itinerary

 In total I only spent $15 on the MRT system, in 3 days in Singapore.
 This also included the train back to the Singapore airport.
 Also, any money left on the card can be claimed back at the airport.

-My budget accommodation in Singapore was a sweet place to stay.
+The Inn crowd backpackers – This budget hostel accommodation in Singapore was a sweet place to stay.
 However, it’s obviously more expensive to other countries in Asia.
+If your on a budget trip 3 day itinerary then you should definitely aim to stay here.
 This was actually the most cheapest place to stay in Singapore that we could find.
 It cost $16 a night and we was supposed to stay in a 8 person dormitory.
 Luckily though, they gave us our own private room of a bunk bed and tv.
 The room was tiny, but we had a great few nights sleep and seemed to really appreciate this box room.

-Other things included in Singapore’s cheapest hotel to stay;
+Other things included in the Singapore’s cheapest hostel where I stayed;

 - Shower room – you don’t have your own shower room, you have to share but you will always find a free showers.